Expedition Procedures Find us

 Information to Assist Archaeological Expeditions to Apply for ARCE Sponsorship

-Renewal requests, please note that ARCE and the SCA have recently made a number of changes to the logistical aspects of the sponsorship & application process.
-Paperwork required for SCA clearances should be submitted to the ARCE Cairo Office in hard copy at least 4 months prior to your desired arrival in Egypt.
+Renewal requests, please note that ARCE and the MSA have recently made a number of changes to the logistical aspects of the sponsorship & application process.
+Paperwork required for MSA clearances should be submitted to the ARCE Cairo Office in hard copy at least 4 months prior to your desired arrival in Egypt.
 For complete instructions, see:

 Information to Assist Archaeological Expeditions Yearly Application to the SCA